Kevy235/rdbApp/policy.md

-🛡️ Privacy Policy
+Privacy Policy of MAKABANA GABON
-Effective Date: April 7, 2025
-App Name: Election Gabon
+Last updated: 09/04/2025

 1. Introduction
-Résultats Citoyens is an independent, citizen-led mobile app designed to promote electoral transparency by allowing users to capture and upload photos of publicly posted election results.

-⚠️ This app is completely independent from any government agency, electoral commission, or public institution.
-It is developed in partnership with the civic platform Rassemblement des Bâtisseurs (RDB) in Gabon, which is not a governmental body.

-By using this app, you agree to the practices outlined in this Privacy Policy.
+MAKABANA GABON is committed to protecting your privacy.
+This privacy policy explains how we collect, use, and share information when you use our mobile application.

-2. Data We Collect
+2. Information We Collect
+• Collected Data:
-a.
-No Personal Information Collected
+A. No Personal Information Collected
 We do not collect any personally identifiable information (PII) from users.

-b.
-User-Generated Content
+B. User-Generated Content
+Users may take and upload non-personal photos.

+C. No Personal Data Processing
-Users can take and upload photos of publicly displayed election result sheets.
-While these may contain visible data, the app does not request or process any personal data.
+The application does not request or process any personal data.

-c.
-Non-Personal Technical Data
-To improve the app and ensure functionality, we may collect:

-Device type and operating system version

-Basic usage analytics (e.g., number of uploads, error logs)

-3. How We Use Your Data
+3. Use of Information
-The data collected is used solely to:

-Enable core app functions (photo capture and upload)

-Validate and moderate uploaded content

-Enhance app performance, reliability, and security

-Produce aggregated statistics in support of electoral transparency
+We use your information to:
+• Provide, maintain, and improve the application
+• Ensure security and prevent fraud
+• Comply with legal obligations

+4. Your Rights
+You have the right to:

+Request access to or deletion of the content you submitted

+Withdraw your consent at any time by discontinuing use of the app

+Disable camera or storage access permissions via your device settings

+5. Information Security
+We implement industry-standard measures to protect data, including encryption, secure servers, and access control.
+We recommend users avoid uploading images that contain personal information.

+6. Children’s Privacy
+Our application is not intended for children under the age of 18.
+We do not collect personal information from children under 18.

-4. Data Sharing
+7. Data Sharing
 We do not sell or rent user data.
-Data may be shared only with:

-Secure cloud service providers (for image storage and app infrastructure)

-Moderators or validators to ensure content integrity

-Legal authorities when required by applicable law

-5. Data Retention
-Photos and associated data are retained only as long as needed to fulfill the app’s transparency mission.
-Users can request deletion of their uploaded content at any time via our contact email.

-6. Your Rights
-You have the right to:

-Request access to or deletion of your submitted content

-Withdraw consent at any time by discontinuing use of the app

-Disable camera or storage permissions via your device settings

-📩 To submit a request: kevytech2@gmail.com

-7. Security
-We implement standard industry measures to safeguard data, including encryption, secure servers, and access control.
-However, no system is entirely secure.
-We advise users not to upload images that contain personal identifiers.

-8. Children’s Privacy
+8. Changes to the Privacy Policy
-This app is not intended for users under the age of 17.
-We do not knowingly collect any data from minors.
-If such data is found, it will be deleted promptly.
+We may update this policy.
+Any changes will be published within the application.

-9. Permissions Disclosure
+9. Permission Disclosure
-This app requests the following permissions:
+This app requires the following permissions:

-Camera: To capture photos of election results
+Camera: To take photos

-Storage: To temporarily save images before upload
+Storage: To temporarily save images before uploading

-These permissions are used only to enable the core features of the app.
-No background tracking or data collection occurs.
+These permissions are solely used to enable the app’s core features.

-10. Policy Updates
-We may update this policy periodically.
-All changes will be published within the app, along with the new effective date.
+There is no background tracking or data collection.

-11. Contact Us
+10. Contact
-For questions, concerns, or privacy-related requests, contact:
+For any questions, concerns, or privacy-related requests, please contact:
 📧 kevytech2@gmail.com